-With summer fast approaching we’ve decided to do some research and give you our picks for the five best outdoor basketballs.
+Meanwhile while you wait for the summer, you can use a simulator for your house and practice for the summer fast approaching.
+We’ve decided to do some research and give you our picks for the five best outdoor basketballs.
 This way when you go to the courts you know you’ve got one of the best outdoor basketballs that money can buy.

 Each of the basketballs listed below are technically categorized as indoor/outdoor basketballs.
 For this article any basketball that can be used outdoors is considered an outdoor basketball.

 At the top of our list of the five best outdoor basketball is the Spalding Replica Game Basketball.
 This basketball has received a lot of positive feedback from other review sites as well, and there are plenty of reasons why this basketball is considered one of the best.